4 tips to help HR and finance teams collaborate better

 Now that we’re all on the same page when it comes to data security, let’s talk about strategic planning and the role it can play.
 In general, cross-departmental planning can serve a crucial role in feeding your business moving forward.

 For finance teams, it can be incredibly helpful to keep on top of certain HR planning processes.
-Consider things like cost-to-hire, compensation, company benefits, and even labor laws (especially useful with multiple office locations).
+Consider things like cost-to-hire, compensation, company benefits, and even labour laws (especially useful with multiple office locations).

 At the same time, finance teams also have their own objectives apart from HR.
 It’s important that both communicate with one another to make their plans clear.